Nazirul Naim: F.C. Ryūkyū

 On 25 March 2013, Nazirul signed a one-year contract with Japan Football League club F.C.
 Ryūkyū after a 2-week trial.
 Nazirul's contract with the club was, however, terminated prematurely due to him being plagued by injuries, and without playing in any official matches, he returned to Harimau Muda A.

 Perak

-On 2 December 2015, it has been announced that Nazirul signed a contract with Malaysia Super League side Perak from Harimau Muda after the program was disbanded by Football Association of Malaysia on November.

-On 13 February 2016, Nazirul started in his first match for Perak in a 0-0 home draw against Kelantan.
+On 2 December 2015, Nazirul signed a contract with Malaysia Super League side Perak.
+On 13 February 2016, Nazirul started for Perak in a draw against Kelantan.

 International career

 Youth

 Nazirul has represented the Malaysia national team in many levels.
 At youth level, he was part of the Malaysia U-17 squad and Malaysia U-23 team.

 Senior

 Nazirul made his senior Malaysia national team debut coming on as a substitute for Zubir Azmi in a scoreless friendly against Bangladesh on 29 August 2015 at Shah Alam Stadium.